Teófilo Gutiérrez: Return to Atlético Junior

-Deportivo Cali
+Later years

 On 6 August 2021, Gutierrez signed with Deportivo Cali on a free transfer.
 On 22 December, Deportivo Cali won the 2021 Finalizacion tournament, with Gutierrez playing in both legs of the finals against Deportes Tolima.

+On 4 February 2023, he was announced as a Atlético Bucaramanga player.
+On 20 May 2023, Bucaramanga rescinded their contract with Gutierrez, with the player failing to score or assist in 13 appearances.

+On 18 July 2023, he returned to Deportivo Cali.

+In December 2023, Gutierrez received a four-match suspension and fine, with rumours spreading around saying that he touched a female staff member inappropriately in 2–0 loss against Deportes Tolima on 25 November.
+He did not deny touching the woman, but denied touching her inappropriately and further stated that he had "nothing against women" and that they "have my respect".

+On 10 February 2025, he was announced as a Junior player, returning for his third spell at the club.

 International career

 Gutiérrez scored in his international debut for Colombia on 7 August 2009 in a 2–1 victory against El Salvador.
 In his third call up to the Colombia national team, he made his first competitive appearance in a qualifying game for the 2010 FIFA World Cup against Ecuador, scoring the second goal in a 2–0 victory.

-During the 2014 FIFA World Cup qualifiers, Gutiérrez scored six goals in 11 matches, including a brace in a 4–0 victory against Uruguay on 7 September 2012, and Colombia's first goal in a 3–3 draw against Chile, after having trailed 0–3 on 11 October 2013.
+During the 2014 FIFA World Cup qualifiers, Gutiérrez scored six goals in 11 matches, including a brace in a 4–0 victory against Uruguay on 7 September 2012, and Colombia's first goal in a 3–3 draw against Chile, after having trailed 3–0 on 11 October 2013.
 This result ensured Colombia's qualification to the 2014 World Cup.
 In June 2014, he was named in Colombia's squad for the 2014 FIFA World Cup finals and, after the withdrawal of Radamel Falcao through injury, took the number 9 shirt for Los Cafeteros.

 In the team's opening match of the tournament, Gutiérrez scored Colombia's second goal in a 3–0 win against Greece.

-In May 2018 he was named in Colombia's preliminary 35 man squad for the 2018 World Cup in Russia.
+In May 2018 he was named in Colombia's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.

 Style of play

-Gutiérrez is a prolific forward, as he scores and gets into finishing position easily, and he can score from long range as well.
-He also has great technical ability, since started his youth career playing as a playmaker, and has the ability to create plays and make through passes to his teammates using his superior vision.
+Gutiérrez is a prolific forward, since he gets into finishing positions easily and he can score from long range as well.
+He also has great passing and technical ability, because he started his youth career playing as a playmaker, and has the ability to create plays and make through passes to his teammates using his superior vision.
 He is often the connecting link between the midfielders and the forwards.
-During his time with River, Juan Román Riquelme praised him, calling him "one of the best players in Argentina football."
+During his time with River, Juan Román Riquelme praised him, calling him "one of the best players in Argentinian football."
+He is, however, sometimes criticized for being hotheaded and making rash decisions when he gets angry.